No More Shock Collars - National Pet Supply Chain Bans Sale

 A national pet supplies store will no longer sell electronic “shock” collars noting the devices may cause fear and anxiety in animals.

 PetCo announced on Tuesday, Oct.
-6, that it would stop selling shock collars at all of its 1,500 stores in the U.S. and Mexico, the company said.
+6, that it would stop selling shock collars at all of its 1,500 stores in the United States and Mexico, the company said.
 At the same time, the company removed the collars from online sales, as well.

 “Electricity may be critical to powering your microwave, but it has no roled for the average pet parent training their dog,” said PetCo CEO Ron Coughlin in a press release.